ghana04/prayer-research/markdown/02-matthew.md

 - **Beneficiaries**: Children

+## Matthew 21:13 | My house shall be called a house of prayer

+*He said to them, "It is written, 'My house shall be called a house of prayer,' but you make it a den of robbers."*

+The gathering of God's people is to be so marked by prayer that it be called according to it.
+Not 'a house of worship', not 'a house of evangelism', not 'a house of missions', not 'a house of miracles', but 'a house of prayer'.

+We as believers in the New Testament are the house of God.
+We are to be a praying people.

+## Matthew 21:22 | You will receive if you have faith

+*And whatever you ask in prayer, you will receive, if you have faith.*

+- **Manner**: By faith

-## Matthew 24:20 | Pray that it would not be on a Sabbath
+## Matthew 24:20 | Pray that it would not be on a Sabbath or in winter

 *Pray that your flight may not be in winter or on a Sabbath*